politrons/reactiveScala/scala_features/src/main/scala/app/impl/shapeless/README.md

 # Shapeless

-shapeless is a type class and dependent type based generic programming library for Scala.
+Shapeless is a type class and dependent type based generic programming library for Scala.

+Here we cover some of the most important features of the library with practical examples.

 The original project [here](https://github.com/milessabin/shapeless)